dyno-might/dyno-might.github.io/_posts/2026-07-06-hazard-ratios.md

 ![](/img/hazard-ratios/hr_curve_switch.svg)

-In this case, using a number from a paper doesn't even give the right sign.
+Now, using a number from a paper doesn't even give an estimate with the right sign.

 | Thing                    | Formula              | Number        |
 | ------------------------ | -------------------- | ------------- |